daveyarwood/blog.djy.io/src/_posts/2019-07-15-out-of-the-blue.md

 {% include JB/setup %}

-In January 2019, I collaborated with my wife, choreographer [Renay Aumiller](https://www.radances.com), to create a modern dance piece called _Out of the Blue_.
+In January 2019, I collaborated with the choreographer [Renay Aumiller](https://www.instagram.com/renay.aumiller.dances) to create a modern dance piece called _Out of the Blue_.
 I wrote a program that prompted the audience to contribute a list of body parts and dance qualities, and then fed that creative input into an algorithm to randomly generate a series of short dance vignettes.

 Each vignette featured a body part and a movement idea contributed by the audience, as well as a short piece of music to accompany the music.
 Renay